-Sweating is part of our body’s daily detox system.
+One of the benefits of sweating is that it is part of our body’s daily detox system.
 Rather than put the hold on it, let’s use it to improve our health.
-During your Clean Program, we recommend you sweat daily and incorporate more sweating into your daily life.
+If you are on a cleanse, we recommend you sweat daily and incorporate more sweating into your daily life.

 Here are two ways to get your sweat on: